denizTutuncu/SolanaPackage/README.md

 Detailed processes for Continuous Integration (CI) and Continuous Deployment (CD) are designed to ensure the highest standards of quality and functionality, exclusively managed by the project's maintainers.

-For any inquiries or to request authorization for collaboration, please contact Deniz Tutuncu directly.
+For any inquiries or to request authorization for collaboration, please contact Deniz Tutuncu or Blue Giant Labs LLC directly.